ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 - All VLAN interfaces created on top of IDPF netdev, should always be in lowercase format "vlan+vlan_id"
 Ex: vlan1, vlan2, vlan3 ... vlan4094.
 - Set the pipeline before adding br-int port, vxlan0 port, and adding vlan ports to br-int bridge.
-- VxLAN destination port should always be standard port. i.e., 4789. (limitation by p4 parser)
+- VxLAN destination port should always be standard port. i.e., 4789. (limitation by P4 parser).
 - We do not support any ofproto rules that would prevent FDB learning on OvS.
-- VLAN Tagged packets are not supported.
+- VLAN-tagged packets are not supported.
 - For VxLAN tunneled packets only IPv4-in-IPv4 is supported.
 - LAG and ECMP are mutually exclusive.
 Both can't co-exist in the system configuration at the same time.
 - LAG configuration done via bonding driver is supported and the supported mode in active-backup.